The recent AWS outage has been frustrating for many. If you’d like to know why this is happening and how to avoid it, read on!

-This outage affected several AWS services, including CloudWatch, Gateway API, Secure Token Service (STS), container services like Fargate, ECS, and EKS.
+This outage affected several AWS services, including Amazon CloudWatch, Gateway API, Secure Token Service (STS), and container services like Fargate, ECS, and EKS.
 The popular EC2 service provides a virtual server capacity.

 The API request did not affect running instances and containers, but they could not be used to modify or start new ones.